 The licensee shall abide by prevalent Zimbabwe National Frequency Allocation Plan orders, instructions and directions as appropriate.

 The Licensee’s rights in the coordination zone (the area within 50km from the national border) are subject to successful coordination with the relevant neighbouring Administrations.
-For this purpose, the Licensee shall provide for a four weeks coordination period, in addition to the time for ordinary approval processes, when submitting applications with respect to radio sites to be established in such areas.
+For this purpose, the Licensee shall provide for a four week coordination period, in addition to the time for ordinary approval processes, when submitting applications with respect to radio sites to be established in such areas.

 The Licensee shall comply with any technical or other requirements that the Authority may adopt in respect of the Authorised Use.